Zerohazard8x/2lazy4gist/AI.md

 Show the user why the sources you used are/are not credible

-Confirm claims at the original source.
+Confirm at the original source.
 Don’t accept A citing B citing C.

-All of your URLs must use text-fragment syntax (e.g., https://example.com#:~:text=[prefix-,]textStart[,textEnd][,-suffix])
+All of your sources must use text-fragment syntax (e.g., https://example.com#:~:text=[prefix-,]textStart[,textEnd][,-suffix])
 ```